 A 3-year-old child with an IEP (Individualized Educational Plan) may be placed in PreKindergarten if the IEP team determines that the placement is in the child’s best interest.
 No other 3-year-old children may be placed in PreKindergarten.

 Criteria: All children who turn 5 years old on or before September 1 of the current school year are eligible to attend Kindergarten.
-A child who turns 5 years old between September 2 and October 15 of the current school year (inclusive), may be placed in Kindergarten if he/she demonstrates above/average ability as measured on the assessment used by the school system.
+A child who turns 5 years old between September 2 and October 15 of the current school year (inclusive), may be placed in Kindergarten if the child demonstrates superior ability as measured on the assessment used by the school system.

 Application Process: Parents who wish to apply for early entrance for their child must submit an application.
 After submitting the application, parents will be contacted via email to submit the required documents verifying the child’s age and the family’s residency.
 The deadline for Charles County residents to apply is June 15.
-The deadline for families to move to Charles County after June 1 is August 1, and the family must provide verification of the move-in date.
+The deadline for families who move to Charles County after June 1 is July 31, and the family must provide verification of the move-in date.
 Once your completed application and required documents have been received, you will be contacted to set up a time for your child’s Early Entrance Assessment.

 Placement: A child who receives a qualifying score on the assessment will be granted a 30 calendar- day probationary placement in Kindergarten.
 During the 30 calendar-day period, the child will be observed by school staff to determine if he/she is making a satisfactory adjustment to school.
 If the child is adjusting well, the placement becomes permanent after 30 calendar days.
 If the student if not adjusting well, parents will be kept informed, and a meeting will be convened to discuss options for the student.